by Sophie Nikitas

 The Mayans had a myth to explain the creation of humans: the gods tried three times to make the first human.
 The first time, they tried to make it out of clay; the next time, out of wood, but neither was satisfactory to them.
 So they tried one more time; this time, they used corn.
 Finally they succeeded in creating a human who could work the land and worship the gods.
 This story is just one example of the importance of corn—not just as food, but as an integral part of Mexican culture and identity.

-Mexico is home to around 60 varieties of native corn,
+Mexico is home to around 60 varieties of native corn, which are under threat from GMO's.
+Transnational companies like Monsanto are favored under NAFTA. |

 I witnessed this importance first-hand when I traveled to Mexico in January with Witness for Peace.
 I went as part of a program that examined how free trade between Canada, the US and Mexico affected the region of Oaxaca in particular.
 My colleagues and I learned about the effects of NAFTA, particularly via trade between US and Mexico, and how different those effects were from what the US government portrays them to be.
-In particular, I saw how free trade is affecting the production of, and access to corn
+In particular, I saw how free trade is affecting the production of, and access to corn.

 The US government largely focuses on the benefits stemming from the free trade agreement.
 For example, one of NAFTA's main goals was originally to improve the Mexican economy by giving farmers, a large portion of the workforce, the opportunity to sell their goods on a larger, international market.
 Tied in with that was the aim to encourage Mexico's "development", particularly by giving agricultural workers access to affordable crops and allowing them to work in more lucrative and less labor-intensive sectors of the economy.
 In 1994, with those goals in mind, the US, Canadian and Mexican governments lifted tariffs on non-domestic products sourced from the other countries, and free trade between the three began.